Februar 6th, 2019

 December 5th, 2018

 Tooling has started for the silicone and plastics parts.
-We prepare manufacture of the large batch of devices needed for Clinical Trial 4.
+We will manufacture 2.500 devices, needed for the final long term clinical trial.

 October 10th, 2018